-One of the first jobs I got when I started freelancing again (yes, this is my second run at it!) was a website copyedit.
+One of the first jobs I got when I started freelancing again (yes, this is my second run!) was a website copyedit.
 The client accepted my quote and then sent me the brief.
 Once I read it, I realised they’d made a mistake.
 They were after a copywriter!
-Not only did they want me to fix obvious mechanical errors, they also wanted me to rewrite the copy to make it more impactful.
+Not only did they want me to fix obvious mechanical errors, but they also wanted me to rewrite the copy to make it more impactful.

 Yikes!

 At that stage, I wasn’t familiar with copywriting, but I was familiar with sales (book retail).
-And I’d interacted with enough websites to know what worked and what didn’t.
-When I skimmed the copy, I could see where headings could be sharpened and paragraphs shortened, so I gave it a red-hot go – and my client loved it.
+And I’d also worked as a publicist for a book publisher.
+So when I skimmed the copy, I could see where headings could be sharpened, paragraphs shortened and benefits emphasised, so I gave it a red-hot go – and my client loved it.

 It was the start of more website copyediting work.
 And one thing I realised is that it’s a far cry from editing books (my usual trade).
-There are considerations that go beyond fixing typos and spelling errors.
-In fact, many website copyedits need to consider strategy, brand voice and SEO.
-That’s because they have a very specific goal: to connect with customers, build credibility and drive conversions.
+There are considerations that go beyond fixing typos and spelling errors, such as strategy, brand voice and SEO.
+That’s because websites have a very specific goal: to connect with customers, build credibility and drive conversions.

-So to give you an idea of what’s included in a website copyedit, here are 7 things I look out for.
-If you’re DIYing your copyediting, you may find this checklist useful too!
+So here are 7 things I look at when I'm copyediting website copy.
+And if you’re DIYing your copyediting, you may find this checklist useful too!

 1. Spelling, grammar and punctuation

-The first thing I do is correct spelling, grammar and punctuation issues.
+The first step is to correct spelling, grammar and punctuation issues.
 Why do I tackle this first?
 Because I want to make sure everything is spick and span before I look at deeper issues.
-It’s like giving dirty plates a rinse before giving them a scrub (I hate cloudy dishwater!).
-Plus, it means that I pick up fewer errors after any rewrites.
+It’s like giving dirty plates a rinse before giving them a proper wash (I hate cloudy dishwater!).

 Some editors may choose to fix these errors later, which is fine too.
-Either way, misspellings, poor punctuation and wordiness create unnecessary friction for readers, causing them to lose interest or look elsewhere.
-What’s more, multiple errors or confusing language can suggest that your service or product is just as slap-dash as your grammar and spelling!
+Either way, misspellings, poor punctuation and wordiness can confuse, mislead and drive your customers elsewhere.
+Plus, multiple errors can suggest your service or product is just as slap-dash or chaotic as your grammar and spelling!

 2. Structure and formatting

-Websites have an internal structure that helps them rank on search engines and facilitate the buyer journey, so this is top of mind when I’m editing a website.
-I ensure that headings follow a hierarchical structure and that fonts and font sizes are consistent throughout.
-I also make sure that the content flows logically.
+Websites have a structure that helps them rank on search engines and streamline the buyer journey, so this is top of mind when I’m editing a website.
+I make sure that headings follow a hierarchical structure and that content flows logically.

 Another thing I check is formatting.
 Are any headings too long?
 Is there a wall of text?
 Could a paragraph be broken into bullets?
 I even check if content blocks are roughly even.
 For example, if you’ve got content blocks for each service and one is longer than the others, it may give that service undue attention.